 1. Nothing in these Regulations shall affect the rights and legitimate interests of coastal States under Article 142 and other relevant provisions of the Convention.

-2. Contractors, as well as the Enterprise, shall take all necessary measures to ensure that their activities are conducted with due regard to the rights and interests of the relevant coastal States.
+2. Contractors, as well as the Enterprise, shall take all necessary measures to ensure that their activities are conducted with due regard to the rights and legitimate interests of the relevant coastal States in accordance with applicable regulations and standards.

-3. Without prejudice to other necessary measures taken pursuant to paragraph 2, contractors or the Enterprise shall engage with potentially affected coastal States, at an early stage and throughout the exploitation contract in accordance with applicable regulations and standards.
+3. Without prejudice to other necessary measures taken pursuant to paragraph 2, contractors or the Enterprise shall engage with potentially affected coastal States, from the stage of approval of plan of work and throughout the exploitation contract in accordance with applicable regulations and standards.

-4. Environmental Impact Assessments shall consider cross boundary effects on the coastal State’s marine ecosystem.
+(para 4 may be moved to a regulation in the Part IV section 2)

 5. The potentially affected coastal States referred to in paragraph 3 above shall include:

-Coastal States, which may include those that are adjacent to area covered by the Plan of Work, whose sovereign rights for the purpose of exploring and exploiting, conserving or managing Marine natural resources, in accordance with the Convention, may be affected.
+Coastal States, which are adjacent to any contract area, whose sovereign rights for the purpose of exploring and exploiting, conserving or managing Marine natural resources, in accordance with the Convention, may be affected.

 (based on article 56(1) (a)

-Coastal States, which may include those that are adjacent to area covered by the Plan of Work, whose exercise of jurisdiction with regard to the Protection and Preservation of the Marine Environment, in accordance with the Convention, may be affected.
+Coastal States, which are adjacent to any contract area, whose exercise of jurisdiction with regard to the Protection and Preservation of the Marine Environment, in accordance with the Convention, may be affected.

 (based on article 56 (1) (b) (iii)